[3 MIN READ]

 How can I maintain a healthy electrolyte balance with food?

 Eat real food.
 A well-rounded diet consisting primarily of whole, unprocessed foods will help.
 Do you need some personalized advice to plan a nutrient-rich diet?
-Ask your doctor about referral to Swedish nutrition care services.
+Ask your doctor about a referral to Swedish nutrition care services.

 Be wary of sodium and chloride.
 These nutrients are typically present together, often in the form of table salt, and most individuals have no trouble getting enough (or too much!) in their daily diets.
 Processed foods are also a common source.
 The American Heart Association recommends ideally limiting your sodium intake to 1,500 milligrams per day, especially if you have high blood pressure.
 The average American consumes around 3,400mg of sodium per day.